ethanhung11/snRNAseq_analysis/README.md

 * Download .tsv & .mtx data.
 This is a CellRanger output, as described [here](https://kb.10xgenomics.com/hc/en-us/articles/115000794686-How-is-the-MEX-format-used-for-the-gene-barcode-matrices).
 * Unzip data as necessary using `gzip -d [filename].[ext].gz`.
 Rename the corresponding files to `barcodes.tsv`, `genes.tsv`, and `matrix.mtx`, and save to a desired directory (using the repo structure above, I used `./data/CellRanger/[filename]/`).
 * Python Dependencies:
     * [Cellbender](https://cellbender.readthedocs.io/en/latest/installation/index.html); should follow this [tutorial](https://cellbender.readthedocs.io/en/latest/tutorial/index.html) for more details.
-The solution is echoed [here](https://github.com/broadinstitute/CellBender/issues/386), and the suggested solution was to pull from this recent commit: [`4334e8966217c3591bf7c545f31ab979cdc6590d`](https://github.com/lukabor/CellBender/commit/4334e8966217c3591bf7c545f31ab979cdc6590d):
+There was an cache issue with pytorch, a discussion to which can be found [here](https://github.com/broadinstitute/CellBender/issues/386).
+The suggested solution was to pull from this recent commit: [`4334e8966217c3591bf7c545f31ab979cdc6590d`](https://github.com/lukabor/CellBender/commit/4334e8966217c3591bf7c545f31ab979cdc6590d):
     For rye:
         ```
         rye add cellbender --git=https://github.com/broadinstitute/CellBender.git@4334e8966217c3591bf7c545f31ab979cdc6590d